-I should’ve known better then but not going out for dates and we didn’t know the etiquettes.
+I should’ve known better then but not going out for dates, we didn’t know the etiquettes.
 And I was more scared of him.

-I don’t think they had children.
-I think my mom was his only children.
+Adina: I don’t think they had children.
+I think my mom was his only child.
 There was just no real relationship between them.
-I remember her trying to connect with him and everybody categorized Clarence as like a big talker, that’s what everybody would say about him.
+I remember her trying to connect with him and everybody categorized Clarence as a big talker, that’s what everybody would say about him.

 Adina: Yes, exactly.
 But when I was cleaning out the house when I first moved back to L.A. after college, I had found a bunch of my grandma’s love letters, or correspondence back and forth to him.
 But there was a stack of letters that my grandma and Clarence were writing back and forth to each other.
 Probably when he was serving, right?
 You guys were writing back and forth a lot?

 Lily: Well that’s when, I think because I didn’t hear from him, after I left home to live with him, he’d do things, and then he’d get upset and he’d leave house.
 And I don’t know if he’s ever going to come home.
 And one time I was in Darice’s crib, crying and sleeping.
-And I thought I have got to go find a job I don’t if he’s going to come home, how I’m going to pay the rent.
-I walked over to the nursery school, I don’t know how I found out there was a nursery school by going over the bridge and walking over to the other side.
-But that’s where I left her and got on the Figueroa bus and Broadway department store is a place where I always used to go shopping so I just asked for a shop of anything, then they said they liked me, I was dressed in my suit.
+And I thought I have got to go find a job.
+I don’t if he’s going to come home—how I’m going to pay the rent?
+I walked over to the nursery school and left her and got on the Figueroa bus.
+The Broadway department store is a place where I always used to go shopping so I just asked for a job of anything.
+Then they said they liked me, I was dressed in my suit.
 They gave me the window job right away.

 He came back after a while, I don’t know how many months later after I already got my new job and taking the bus and doing things.
 Because he took all the bank book, the car keys, things he said all belonged to him which is true, I wasn’t working.
 And it was his but I had nothing.
 So that night I called Grandma and she brought me a bag of rice but that’s not enough to feed Darice and me, she was just a baby.
 And I took her to school and she hung onto my legs saying, ‘Mommy, mommy,’ and I cried, too.
 And he’d come back and stay for a while, and then take off.